-Projects for which capital construction funds (CCF or state-funds) funding is requested for all or part of the total cost are classified as state-funded, and are prioritized with all other state-funded projects.
+Projects for which capital construction funds (CCF or state-funds) funding is requested for all or part of the total costs in a given fiscal year are classified as state-funded, and are prioritized with all other state-funded projects.
 State-funded projects can be for anything defined as capital construction (see Appendix B).
 DHE reviews state funded requests according to the criteria listed above, and prioritizes them prior to forwarding them to the Office of State Planning and Budgeting, and then on to the General Assembly.
 The types of state-funded projects listed below have special requirements.